-Children who already attend Kingston Park Academy Nursery must reapply for admission in to Reception.
+Children who already attend Serlby Park Academy Nursery must reapply for admission in to Reception.
 Children born between the 1 September and the 31 August, in the year they are 5, are admitted into Reception on a full-time basis at the beginning of the Autumn Term.
 Parents / carers can request that the date their child is admitted to school is deferred until later in the academic year.
 Applicants of a summer born child that has an allocated place must take up that place within the current academic year.
 Parents who choose to defer their child's admission until the September after their fifth birthday must reapply.
 The parents of a summer born child (born between 1 April and 31 August) may choose not to send that child to school until the September following their fifth birthday and may request that the child is admitted out of the normal age group - to Reception rather than Year 1.

 In the event of oversubscription, the following criteria, listed in orders of priority, will then be applied to determine which other applications will be granted places.
-Children with a statement of special educational need or Education, Health and Care (EHC) plan that names the school will be admitted.